In the very near future, there are going to be a lot of shocked and angry business owners.

 It’s likely this filtering will roll out to large cities first, and eventually roll out to all geo-located search results.
 This is policy enforcement is already affecting a few search results in mid-sized cities.

-The Google guidelines for Google Local/My Business Pages says, customers must be able to make in-person contact with customers during stated business hours.
+The Google guidelines for Google Business Profile pages says, customers must be able to make in-person contact with customers during stated business hours.
 The only exceptions to this are ATMs, video rental kiosks (like Redbox) or express mail drop-off boxes.

 Addresses that will also eventually be eliminated are “ongoing service, class, or meeting at a location that you don’t own or have the authority to represent”.
 This would mean co-working spaces where you don’t own the lease on the space.